 Burra Road

-The trail crosses undulating farmland before entering the scrubland of the Hallelujah Hills.
-The day finishes with an easy stroll to Worlds End Gorge.
+The Trail crosses undulating farmland before entering the scrubland of the Hallelujah Hills.
+Your day finishes with an easy stroll to Worlds End Gorge.
 As you leave Worlds End Road look for the remnants of broken swing bridge on the right that used to cross the creek between two huge gum trees.
+It is thought to have been built so that children could cross to get to school when the creek was flooded.

 Worlds End

-Although primarily a long, flat, treeless walk, along dirt roads and road reserves, this section provides walkers with a perspective on the diversity of landscapes of the Trail.
-The final few kilometres provide pleasant views over the historic Burra township.
+Although primarily a long, flat, treeless walk along dirt roads and road reserves, you’ll get a perspective on the diversity of landscape of the Trail.
+Along the final few kilometres you’ll enjoy pleasant views over the historic Burra township.

 Burra

 This section of the Trail goes through historic Burra, passing the old Redruth Gaol and other reminders of a bygone era.
-The trail then takes walkers over the exposed hills of the North Mount Lofty Ranges.
+The Trail then takes you over the exposed hills of the North Mount Lofty Ranges to Wandallah.

 Wandallah